Role of Review Panel Members

 Confidentiality and Conflict of Interest

-Be Alert to Ethical Issues
+Evaluating Ethical Issues

 In addition to the quality of research, we ask reviewers to note possible breaches of publication policy or ethical conduct such as:

-- Plagiarism—Material is copied from another source without attestation, reference, or permission
+- Plagiarism: Material is copied from another source without attestation, reference, or permission.

 - Missing or incomplete references: The author has not given proper credit to previously published ideas or data.
 References are missing, incomplete, or incorrect.

-- Dual submission—Be wary of attempts to submit or publish similar material more than once.
+- Dual submission: Be wary of attempts to submit or publish similar material more than once.
 This act is often difficult to detect, but checking literature citations, as well as having a critical eye, is helpful.

-Comments to the Editor
+Composing Comments to the Editor

 Your critique: (e.g., criticism, arguments, suggestions) concerning the manuscript are most useful to the editor if they are carefully documented.
 If there are errors, try to indicate all of them unless they are too numerous and the manuscript is recommended for rejection.